An Interview with Geraldine.

 Interviewer: Tough times?

 Geraldine: Yes they were.
 In fact, toward the ending of my chapter I wrote a section on ‘Breaking Through’which talks about having Hope, Belief and Courage for Tomorrow.
 When I’d finished writing I was 100% positive that I had been set free!
-I believe this propelled me to build a practice for those who need to ‘break free from negative emotion and to be confident again!’
+I believe this propelled me to build a practice for those who need to ‘break free from negative emotion and achieve confidence!’

 Interviewer: As a therapist what are your top 3 priorities?

-Geraldine: To help my clients gain back their confidence by removing negative emotions; to help them gain trust in self and others by applying ‘positive thinking’ and bring healing by giving them hope in my counselling and life coaching practice.
+Geraldine: To help individuals, couples and families – gain back their confidence by removing negative emotions; to help them gain trust in self and others by applying ‘positive thinking’ and bring healing by giving them hope in my counselling and life coaching practice.
 To embrace their new life by removing past repeats.

 Interviewer: That’s very positive